janscience/adaptationprimer/meanvariance/README.md

 ![amplitudemodulation](meanvariance-amplitudemodulation.png)

-The stimulus has a peak at the carrier frequency of 40Hz.
+The stimulus has a peak at the carrier frequency of 40Hz (middle panel).
 This peak is broadened by the amplitude modulation.
-Thresholding this signal results in harmonics of the carrier frequency, but also in a peak at zero frequency.
-This low-frequency component is the amplitude modulation.
+Thresholding this signal results in harmonics of the carrier frequency, but also in a peak at zero frequency (bottom panel).
+This low-frequency component is the amplitude modulation (red, lower and upper panel).

 ## Adaptation to the variance